kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 through conditional configuration.
 There is nothing wrong with this architecture.
 But it means the agent needs an environment-specific graph, not just source code.
 AI-friendly frameworks should make such variation explicit and inspectable.

-## Reflection Hides the Relationship Between Declaration and Execution
+## Reflection Hides the Relationship Between Declaration and Execution { #reflection }

 Reflection is powerful precisely because it lets runtime code inspect structures without generated static code.
 That flexibility is useful.
 The trade-off is that the compiler may not see the whole framework contract.
 A mapping error, missing constructor, invalid annotation, or unsupported combination can survive longer.
 For an AI agent, reflection-heavy systems shift feedback later.
 Instead of: